Harmonica: Early instruments

 The harmonica first appeared in Vienna, where harmonicas with chambers were sold before 1824 (see also Anton Reinlein and Anton Haeckl).
 Richter tuning, invented by Joseph Richter (who also is credited with inventing the blow and draw mechanism), was created in 1826 and was eventually adopted nearly universally.
 In Germany, violin manufacturer Johann Georg Meisel from Klingenthal bought a harmonica with chambers (Kanzellen) at an exhibition in Braunschweig in 1824.
 He and the ironworker Langhammer copied the instruments in Graslitz three miles away; by 1827 they had produced hundreds of harmonicas.
-Many others followed in Germany and also nearby Bohemia that would later become Czechoslovakia.
+Many others followed in Germany and also nearby Bohemia.
 In 1829, Johann Wilhelm Rudolph Glier also began making harmonicas.

 In 1830, Christian Messner, a cloth maker and weaver from Trossingen, copied a harmonica his neighbour had brought from Vienna.
 He had such success that eventually his brother and some relatives also started to make harmonicas.
 From 1840, his nephew Christian Weiss was also involved in the business.
 By 1855, there were at least three harmonica-making businesses: C. A. Seydel Söhne, Christian Messner & Co., and Württ.
 Harmonikafabrik Ch.
 Weiss.
 (Currently, only C.A.
 Seydel is still in business.)
 Owing to competition between the harmonica factories in Trossingen and Klingenthal, machines were invented to punch the covers for the reeds.

 In 1857, Matthias Hohner, a clockmaker from Trossingen, started producing harmonicas.
 Eventually he became the first to mass-produce them.
 He used a mass-produced wooden comb that he had made by machine-cutting firms.
 By 1868, he began supplying the United States.
 By the 1920s, the diatonic harmonica had largely reached its modern form.
 Other types followed soon thereafter, including the various tremolo and octave harmonicas.

 By the late 19th century, harmonica production was a big business, having evolved into mass production.
 New designs were still developed in the 20th century, including the chromatic harmonica, first made by Hohner in 1924, the bass harmonica, and the chord harmonica.
 In the 21st century, radical new designs have been developed and are still being introduced into the market, such as the Suzuki Overdrive, Hohner XB-40, and the ill-fated Harrison B-Radical.